-While in the comfort of the patient's home; our nurses, therapists, and home health aids provide Spokane County patients with the specialized in home health care and treatment they need.
-Some of the services that we provide are: fall prevention; mobility and balance skills; wound care; medication management; IV infusion and tube feedings; cognitive and memory strategies; speech therapy and swallowing exercises; nutrition and diet education; community service connections; medical social work services.
+While in the comfort of the patient's home; our nurses, therapists, and home health aids provide patients with the specialized in home health care and treatment they need.
+Some of the services that we provide are: fall prevention; mobility and balance skills; diabetes management; wound care; medication management; IV infusion and tube feedings; cognitive and memory strategies; speech therapy and swallowing exercises; nutrition and diet education; community service connections; medical social work services.

-Sunshine Home Health can also serve as an intermediary between patients and insurance companies to minimize any undue stress.
+Sunshine Home Health can also serve as an intermediary between patients and their insurance companies to minimize any undue stress.
 Contact Sunshine Home Health to learn more about our home health services and how to get started on the path to healing and well-being without leaving your home.

 Sunshine Home Health's Firm Footing program is focused on safe mobility and fall prevention and takes into account current mobility, vestibular impairments and peripheral neuropathy.
 We assess every person for fall risk upon admission and immediately act on that fall risk if identified.

 Firm Footing is an evidence-based treatment program, designed to help decrease a person's fall risk.
 It utilizes tests and measures that have been associated with identifying fall risk and appropriate treatment measures.
 These results are used to develop a customized treatment program to meet the needs of each person.
 Patients go through a tree-level exercise program and progress through these as indicated and tolerated, resulting in a unique program tailored for each person to address their specific deficits.
 Many Sunshine clinicians are specially trained in vestibular rehab and screen patients for vestibular impairments.
 Once identified, treatment is provided for this as well.